Toyota opens its inner circle to outsiders for overseas push

-NAGOYA, Japan (Reuters) - Mark Hogan, a former General Motors Co (GM.N) executive, says he often chided Toyota Motor Corp (7203.T) for its weakness in fast-growing Brazil and Argentina despite having reached the No. 1 spot in the global industry.
+NAGOYA, Japan, July 23 (Reuters) - Mark Hogan, a former General Motors Co executive, says he often chided Toyota Motor Corp for its weakness in fast-growing Brazil and Argentina despite having reached the No. 1 spot in the global industry.

 To address perceived weak spots including an insular management style, the Japanese corporate giant has in recent months brought an infusion of outsiders - including Hogan - to its inner circle and put a foreigner in full control of its operations in Latin America, as well as several other overseas markets.